-- . the size and timing of significant customer orders; - . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - our significant investment in research and development for our subsidiaries and divisions; - our ability to develop, introduce, market and gain market acceptance of new products (particularly the Roswell, Dexter, Vortex, Digi Scan Pro, Vantage One and Lane Tracker), applications and product enhancements in a timely manner; - . our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - . the long lead times associated with government contracts or required by vehicle manufacturers;

-- . our success in expanding and implementing our sales and marketing programs; - technological changes in our target markets; - . our relatively small level of backlog at any given time; - . the mix of sales among our divisions; - . deferrals of customer orders in anticipation of new products, applications or product enhancements; - . the Asian economic crisis and instability;

-- . currency fluctuations and our ability to get currency out of certain foreign countries; and - . general economic and market conditions.
+- . the size and timing of significant customer orders; - . the introduction of new products by competitors; - . the availability of components used in the manufacture of our products; - . our ability to control costs; - changes in our pricing policies and the pricing policies by our suppliers and competitors, as well as increased price competition in general; - the long lead times associated with government contracts or required by vehicle manufacturers; - . our success in expanding and implementing our sales and marketing programs; - . technological changes in our target markets; - . our relatively small level of backlog at any given time; - . the mix of sales among our divisions; - deferrals of customer orders in anticipation of new products, applications or product enhancements; - . the Asian economic crisis and instability; - currency fluctuations and our ability to get currency out of certain foreign countries; and - . general economic and market conditions.

 In addition, our sales in any quarter typically consist of a relatively small number of large customer orders.
 As a result, the timing of a small number of orders can impact our quarter to quarter results.
-The loss of or a substantial reduction in orders from any significant customer could have a material adverse effect on our business, financial condition and results of operations.
+The loss of or a substantial reduction in orders from any significant customer could seriously harm our business, financial condition and results of operations.
 Our revenue growth in prior periods may not be sustainable and may not be indicative of future operating results.
 We may not be able to achieve profitability on a quarterly or annual basis in the future.
 Due to all of the foregoing factors and other risks discussed below, it is possible that in some future period our operating results may be below the expectations of analysts and investors.
-In that event, the market price of our securities would probably be materially and adversely affected.
+This would likely adversely affect the market price of our securities in a manner which may be unrelated to our long-term operating performance.

-Uncertainty of Incubator Strategy.
-We have initiated a strategy to nurture our business divisions with the goal of conducting additional initial public offerings.
+Uncertainty of Our Incubator Strategy.
+We have initiated a business strategy called our incubator strategy, pursuant to which we intend to nurture our business divisions with the goal of conducting additional initial public offerings.
 This strategy has and will continue to require us to make significant investments.
 We may not recognize the benefits of this strategy for a long time, if at all.
 Our ability to complete an initial public offering of any of our divisions or subsidiaries will depend upon numerous factors.
 Such factors include, without limitation, the overall performance and results of operations of our division or subsidiary, its potential market, its ability to assemble and retain a broad, qualified management team, and its customer base and product line.
 General economic and market conditions can also impact a successful offering.
 We may not be able to complete a successful initial public offering of any of our divisions in the near future, or at all.

-Rapid Technological Change; Effect of New Product Introduction and Uncertain Market Acceptance.
+Rapid Technological Change; Effect of New Product Introduction and Uncertain Market Acceptance of New Products.
 Our target markets are in general characterized by the following factors:

-- . rapid technological advances; - . downward price pressure in the marketplace as technologies mature; - . changes in customer requirements; - . frequent new product introductions and enhancements; and - . evolving industry standards and changes in the regulatory environment.
+- . rapid technological advances; - . downward price pressure in the marketplace as technologies mature;

+- . changes in customer requirements; - . frequent new product introductions and enhancements; and - . evolving industry standards and changes in the regulatory environment.